emma-sax4/emmasax4.info/_pages/about_me.md

 # Who am I?
 What do I like?

 My name is Emma Sax.
-I am currently a Platform Operations Engineer at [SportsEngine](https://www.sportsengine.com/solutions/).
+I am currently a Platform Operations Engineer at <a href="https://www.sportsengine.com/solutions/" target="_blank">SportsEngine</a>.

-I graduated from the [University of Minnesota Morris (UMM)](https://www4.morris.umn.edu/) with a Bachelor of Arts in Computer Science in May of 2017.
+I graduated from the <a href="https://www4.morris.umn.edu/" target="_blank">University of Minnesota Morris (UMM)</a> with a Bachelor of Arts in Computer Science in May of 2017.

 Before college, I was involved in theatre, dance, and music around the Twin Cities.
 This experience has allowed me to have a unique perspective on programming, software development, and DevOps.